pvjambur/Dhyana_VR/README.md

 Aroma infusion with the given nostril air add-on can lower stress levels in users quite rapidly.
 Multiple volatile yet safe non-polar liquids are infused in as mist-like - like - form which causes no harm to users, yet ensures that the user inhales less amount over a long period.

-Aroma-therapy stimulates the presence of the user near lakes, meadows etc, given a $D - an immersive experience, encapsulating every sensory response of the user.
+Aromatherapy stimulates the presence of the user near lakes, meadows etc, given a $D - an immersive experience, encapsulating every sensory response of the user.

 #### Overall Immersive Experience